gradle/gradle/design-docs/task-configuration-from-command-line.md

 ### User visible changes

-TBD

-### Test coverage

-TBD

-### Implementation approach

-1. Add option to `DependencyReportTask` to select the configuration(s) to be reported on.
+- Add `@OptionValues` annotations for the options on `DependencyInsightReportTask`
+- Add `@OptionValues` annotations for the options on `DependencyReportTask`
+- Add `@OptionValues` annotations for the options on `Help`
-2. Add option to `Test` task to select which tests to include, which tests to exclude, and whether to run with debugging enabled.
+- Add option to `Test` task to select which tests to include, which tests to exclude, and whether to run with debugging enabled.
-3. Probably more - see use cases above.
+- Probably more - see use cases above.

 ## Include the command-line options in the generated DSL reference

 The reference page for a task type should show which command-line options are available for the type.

-### User visible changes

-TBD

-### Test coverage

-TBD

-### Implementation approach

-TBD

 ## Add an API to allow command-line options for a task to be declared programmatically

 TBD

+## Support additional property types

+- Collection of any supported scalar type
+- Conversion to `File`
+- Conversion to `Number` or subclass

 # Open issues